A muon scattering tomography system based on high spatial resolution scintillating detector: Construction and test of super layer

 The final residual distribution for the middle-layer position measurement, after incorporating all the aforementioned corrections, is shown in figure~\ref{fig:Spatial-Deviation}.
 The standard deviation of the Gaussian peak in the figure is 1.24 mm.
 Assuming that each detector layer has an identical spatial resolution of $\sigma_x$, and applying the error propagation formula, the resulting residual $\sigma_{\Delta x}$ for the middle layer is given by:

-, where $h_1$ and $h_2$ are the distances between the two detector layers, as labeled in figure~\ref{fig:cosmic-ray-spatial}, $x_\text{u}$ and $x_\text{d}$ denote the position measurements from the upper and lower detector layers, respectively.
-Therefore, the measured spatial resolution of the detector is 1.0 mm.
+where $h_1$ and $h_2$ are the distances between the two detector layers, as labeled in figure~\ref{fig:cosmic-ray-spatial}, $x_\text{t}$ and $x_\text{b}$ denote the position measurements from the top and bottom detector layers, respectively.
+Therefore, the measured spatial resolution of the detector is 1.0~mm.
 Given that the pitch (center-to-center distance between scintillator bars) is 11~mm, the normalized resolution $\sigma_x$/p is calculated to be 0.09.

-For scintillator detectors with a triangular cross-section, the normalized spatial resolution $\sigma_x$/p is typically around 0.2, as demonstrated in systems such as MU-RAY\cite{ambrosinoMURAYProjectDetector2014}, CRIPT\cite{anghelPlasticScintillatorbasedMuon2015}, and LUMIS\cite{luoDevelopmentCommissioningCompact2022}.
-While improved designs have further reduced this value to approximately 0.13 in some advanced detectors\cite{saracinoImagingUndergroundCavities2017e}, our detector achieves a significantly lower $\sigma_x$/p of 0.09.
-This result highlights a clear performance advantage over conventional designs.
-The enhancement is attributed to concurrent improvements in photon collection efficiency, position reconstruction algorithms, and electronic noise suppression.
+Table~\ref{tab:scintillator_comparison} quantitatively compares key performance parameters between our MST system with those of representative scintillator- and gas-based detectors.
+While drift tubes achieve an even smaller $\sigma_x$/p, this requires high-precision timing measurements.
+Other gas detectors (e.g., GEM, Micromegas, MRPC) exhibit $\sigma_x$/p values comparable to triangular scintillator detectors ($\sim$0.2) , as seen in systems such as CRIPT, MURAVES, and LUMIS.
+In contrast, our detector achieves a significantly lower $\sigma_x$/p of 0.09, demonstrating a clear performance advantage.
+This enhancement is attributed to concurrent improvements in photon collection efficiency, position reconstruction algorithms, and electronic noise suppression.